Evo Morales’ backers leaving barricades after Bolivia deal

 A date for a new election has not yet been set, but it should be within three months of when the interim government took office following Morales’ resignation.

-Television images showed vehicles passing through road barricades and cars moving at a gas plant in the city of El Alto, near La Paz, that had been a conflict point.
+Television images showed vehicles passing through road barricades late Friday and cars moving about at a gas plant in the city of El Alto, near La Paz, that had been a conflict point.

 A statement from pro-Morales social organizations instructed their forces to withdraw from the barricades but to maintain an emergency footing until congress approved the new elections.